bjoernp116/Command-Line/README.md

 # Command-Line
-A help for all the Command Line Tools you will ever Need!
+A Tutorial for all the Command Line Tools you will ever Need!

 ## Current CLI's Supported:
 - PowerShell